Leaking water heater in Florida home — emergency replacement needed

 Most water heaters come factory-set at 140°F. That’s hotter than you need, burns more energy, and increases the risk of scalding.

-Drop it to 120°F. You’ll save roughly 6–10% on your water heating bill, cut down on mineral buildup, and reduce the risk of burns — especially in households with kids or elderly family members.
+Drop it to 120°F — the U.S. Department of Energy recommends this as the optimal setting.
+You’ll save roughly 6–10% on your water heating bill, cut down on mineral buildup, and reduce the risk of burns — especially in households with kids or elderly family members.

 If you have a dishwasher without its own booster heater, stay closer to 120–125°F so it still cleans properly.